 That shampoo will look great in your disgusting bathroom, though!

 Then again, what kind of gift were you going to get with the traditional $10 limit in place anyway?
 Probably nothing too memorable.
-Except that's not necessarily true, because there's always one person who's great at buying cheap gifts who, ultimately, makes everyone else look like a thoughtless bastard.
+Except that's not necessarily true, because there's always one person who's great at buying cheap gifts, and who ultimately makes everyone else look like a thoughtless bastard.
 Whether they are good at personalizing the gift to match the interests of the person they're shopping for or just really know how to get the most out of a dollar, their expertise makes everyone else not even want to participate.

 Except you can't do that either, because if you do, then you're the asshole who doesn't like your co-workers.
 It's that pressure to take part combined with every problem listed before it that makes Secret Santa one of the biggest plagues currently infecting the holiday season.